scrapy/scrapy/docs/topics/signals.rst

 .. signal:: request_dropped
 .. function:: request_dropped(request, spider)

-    Sent when a :class:`~scrapy.http.Request`, scheduled by the engine to be downloaded later, is rejected by the scheduler.
+    Sent when a :class:`~scrapy.Request`, scheduled by the engine to be downloaded later, is rejected by the scheduler.

     This signal does not support returning deferreds from its handlers.

     :param request: the request that reached the scheduler
-    :type request: :class:`~scrapy.http.Request` object
+    :type request: :class:`~scrapy.Request` object

     :param spider: the spider that yielded the request
     :type spider: :class:`~scrapy.Spider` object